cloudera-labs/hms-mirror/README.md

 #### Configuring the Libraries

+##### JDBC Connection Strings for HS2

+See the [Apache docs](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=30758725#HiveServer2Clients-JDBC) regarding these details if you are using the environment 'Standalone' JDBC drivers.
+Other drivers may have different connect string requirements.

+The drivers for the various environments are located:

+HDP - `/usr/hdp/current/hive-server2/jdbc/hive-jdbc-<version>-standalone.jar`
+CDH/CDP - `/opt/cloudera/parcels/CDH/jars/hive-jdbc-<version>-standalone.jar`

 ##### Non-Kerberos Connections

 The most effortless connections are 'non-kerberos' JDBC connections either to HS2 with AUTH models that aren't **Kerberos** or through a **Knox** proxy.
 Under these conditions, only the __standalone__ JDBC drivers are required.
 Each of the cluster configurations contains an element `jarFile` to identify those standalone libraries.